Friday, December 16, 2011

 2. Laid-back lifestyle

-e is play time.
+For kittens and puppies, most any time is play time.
 Older pets, however, don’t need to release all that youthful energy.
 They are quieter and often content to just watch what’s going on in the living room or outside the window.
 Cuddling next to you takes precedence over most anything else.

 3. Fewer demands